 Poland is a decidedly white-collar village, with fully 88.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Poland is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Poland who work in sales jobs (16.59%), management occupations (16.20%), and healthcare (8.87%).

-Because of many things, Poland is a great place for families with children to consider.
-First of all, many other families with children live here, making Poland a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Poland has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Poland is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Poland’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small village, Poland does not have a public transit system used by locals to get to and from work.